 Dr Fox services do not remove the need to have regular face-to-face asthma clinic check-ups.

 Your GP must be informed about your inhaler usage and any supplies you obtain online.
 Dr Fox will inform your GP by letter.
-You will be required to provide GP surgery details when ordering.
+You will be required to provide GP practice details when ordering.

 Side effects of Salamol Easi-Breathe